ruslanhedz/Project-Programming-Semestr-2/README.md

-"Object programing projekt form my second semestr"
+Object programing projekt form my second semestr
+This project is about management a warehouse that trades products on Amazon.